 It is true that subsidies should not become a permanent feature, except for the destitute, disabled, widows and the old.
 It is also true that subsides often create a psychology of dependence and hence are habit-forming and killing the general initiative of the people.
 By making PDS target group oriented, not only the poorest and neediest would be reached without additional cost, but it will actually cut overall costs incurred on large cities and for better off localities.
 When the food and food subsidy are limited, the rural and urban poor should have the priority in the PDS supplies.
 The PDS should be closely linked with programs of employment generation and nutrition improvement.

-Q: What, according to the passage, is the main concern about the PDS?
+Q: What, according to the passage, would be the outcome of making the PDS target group oriented?